robbstenman/Project_1_Poverty/README.md

 - Is there a correlation between employed people over the age of 16 and unemployed people over the age of 16?
 - Is there a correlation between median household income and per capita income?
+- Is there a relationship between poverty and employment?
+  - What about for the five most and least populated counties?

 Income

 Homelessness

+- Does the Homeless Students and PIT data correlate?
+  - What about for the five most and least populated counties?

 ## Overview of data collection, cleanup and exploration process